 Nevertheless, any help, however small, is welcome when it comes to energy poverty.
 If you think you are in this situation, we would encourage you to contact your CPAS as soon as possible.

 Do not hesitate to be proactive and take initiatives to reduce your energy costs.
 There are countless ways to reduce your heating and electricity bills.
 That said, if you were to remember only two things, it would be to check the insulation in your home and regularly compare your prices.
 Already with these two elements, you should be able to make substantial savings on your energy bills.

 Many cases of energy poverty are due to poor insulation.
 It is therefore absolutely essential that you check that your home is well insulated.
 Do you have double glazing?
 Are your roof and walls properly insulated?
 If the answer is no, we recommend that you start renovations as soon as possible or speak to your landlord.
 This may require a certain budget, but the savings on your future heating bills are well worth the effort.
-Also, don’t forget that you can benefit from Home Rewards for your work, and, if this is not enough, you can apply for assistance from the Gas Electricity Fund, as previously mentioned.
+Also, don’t forget that you can benefit from Home Grants for your work, and, if this is not enough, you can apply for assistance from the Gas Electricity Fund, as previously mentioned.
 Finally, a group purchase system can allow you to benefit from advantageous prices for your insulation work.